If you are in sales, marketing or recruitment field, then most of the times, you have to send a single email to multiple

 Personalized Mail Merge Method:

-The second and more effective way of sending an email to multiple recipients is to use mail merge method.
+The most effective way of sending an email to multiple recipients is to use mail merge method.
 In this blog, we are using SalesHandy to create a personalized mail merge campaign.

 Their mail merge feature comes with an automated follow-up feature which enables the users to set up to 9 follow-up stages for their email campaign getting you great open and reply rate.
 Without further ado, let’s show you how to send email to multiple recipients from Gmail using mail merge:

 How to use Mail Merge Feature of SalesHandy: